The only treatment for intestinal atresia is surgery. But before surgery, your baby's doctors will:

 If your baby's doctors suspect your child may have trouble feeding, the baby may need a feeding tube, called a gastrostomy (pronounced gas-STRAH-stuh-mee) tube (G tube).
 The surgeon will place this tube during the surgery.

 How long the surgery takes depends on what your child needs.
 Before surgery, the surgeon can give you an estimate of how long your child's operation will take.
 Most of children who have this surgery are already in the intensive care unit (ICU) before surgery.
 After surgery, they either go back to the ICU or to the recovery room.
+For babies, Seattle Children’s Level IV NICU provides the high level of care your baby needs.
+Children’s is the first hospital in Washington to have a Level IV NICU.

 Gastrostomy for intestinal atresia